Skip navigation

 FAQ: Titanium 3D Printing

-Titanium and its alloys offer extremely high corrosion resistance, excellent strength-to-weight ratio, good biocompatibility, and low thermal expansion.
+Titanium offers high corrosion resistance, excellent strength-to-weight ratio, good biocompatibility, and low thermal expansion.

-When switching from titanium to other materials like CoCr, special care is required: powder residues must be completely removed to avoid contamination.
-Thorough cleaning processes and specific safety measures are essential to ensure material quality and safety.
+Switching materials requires complete removal of powder residues to avoid contamination.
+Thorough cleaning and safety measures ensure material quality and process reliability.

 Further links: